Vritra: Puranas

 SB 6.9.18: That very fearful demon, who was actually the son of Tvashta, covered all the planetary systems by dint of austerity.
 Therefore, he was named Vritra, or one who covers everything.

 Vritra became the head of the asuras (portrayed as inherently malicious here, as opposed to the Vedic version, in which they may be benevolent or malevolent).
 He renounced his dharma – duty – to do good unto others and turned to violence, battling with the devas.
 Eventually, he gained the upper hand, and the devas were frightened of his evil might.
 Led by Indra, they approached Vishnu for help.
 He told them that Vritra could not be destroyed by ordinary means, revealing that only a weapon made from the bones of a sage could slay him.
 When the deities revealed their doubts about the likelihood of any ascetic donating his body, Vishnu directed them to approach the rishi Dadhichi.
 When approached by the deities, Dadhichi gladly gave up his bones for the cause of the good, stating that it would be better for his bones to help them attain victory than to rot in the ground.
 The devas collected the bones and Indra crafted the Vajrayudha from them.
-When they engaged Vritra again, the battle lasted for 360 days before Vritra breathed his last.
+When they engaged Vritra again, the battle lasted for 360 days before Vritra died.

 In Vaishnavism, Vritra is depicted to be a devotee of Vishnu.
 In the Srimad Bhagavatam, when the vajra-armed Indra and the devas battle against Vritra and his asuras, the Vritra proclaims that were he to fall in battle, he would be blessed, since the vajra was imbued with the power of Vishnu and Dadhichi.
 During the single combat between Indra and Vritra, the former drops his vajra when he is struck on the cheek.
 Even as the devas gasp, Vritra merely advises him to pick up his weapon, since life and death are the same for him, as he believes that they are all instruments of Vishnu.
 Indra marvels at the asura's devotion to the preserver deity.
 When the king of the devas succeeds in slicing both of his opponent's arms, the latter swallows him whole, along with Airavata.
 Protected by Vishnu, Indra cuts open the belly of Vritra and escapes, finally beheading him with the vajra.
 Vritra ascends to Vaikuntha upon his death.

 According to the Puranas, the terrible anthropomorphic personification of Brāhmanahatya (Brahmanicide) chased Indra and forced him into hiding for his sin, and Nahusha was invited to take his place.